 How Long is Recovery?
 When Can I Return to Work?

 Everyone needs time off to recover after an operation, even a simple outpatient procedure like cataract surgery.
 However, most patients can resume their normal, everyday function in very little time and can even drive a few days after surgery.
 In fact, resuming your normal routine sooner rather than later can actually aid your recovery.

 How soon you return to work depends on a number of factors, including how quickly you heal, how well you respond to cataract surgery, and the type of work you do.
 For a more accurate timeframe, consult with your eye doctor – optometrist or ophthalmologist.
 Recovery can range from a few days to a few weeks depending on your occupation and how well you respond to surgery.

 Just because you have a cataract does not mean you need cataract surgery…yet.
 A consultation with board certified ophthalmologist Dr. Samuel Boles will help guide you through the treatment process and determine when cataract surgery makes the most sense for you.

 The Anne Arundel Eye Center (AAEC) is a regional leader in the diagnosis and treatment of cataracts.
 Dr. Boles utilizes the LenSx® Laser, the most technologically advanced option for cataract patients today, to create a cataract surgery that’s 100% unique to each patient.
-Click Here to see the difference between traditional surgery and laser assisted cataract surgery.

 For more eye care advice and information, please take a look at our previous blog posts.